oracle-livelabs/goldengate/ai-agent-data-streams/extract-datastream/extract-datastream.md

         ![Image alt text](images/01-03-extract-report.png)

-4. Create Data Stream for AI Hub
+## Task 4: Create Data Stream for AI Hub

-    - The Data Stream delivers changes from the Extract trail into AI Hub.
+The Data Stream delivers changes from the Extract trail into AI Hub.

-    - In the Deployment Console, go to Distributioon Service → + Create Data Stream.
+1. In the Deployment Console, go to Distributioon Service → + Create Data Stream.

-    - Provide the following details:
+2. Provide the following details:
         Name: AiAgentStream

         Source Trail: PO (from the Extract).Click Next.